IKZF3

-Zinc finger protein Aiolos also known as Ikaros family zinc finger protein 3 is a protein that in humans is encoded by the IKZF3 gene.
+Zinc finger protein Aiolos, also known as Ikaros family zinc finger protein 3, is a protein encoded in humans by the IKZF3 gene.

 Function

 This gene encodes a member of the Ikaros family of zinc-finger proteins.
 Three members of this protein family (Ikaros, Aiolos and Helios) are hematopoietic-specific transcription factors involved in the regulation of lymphocyte development.
 This gene product is a transcription factor that is important in the regulation of B lymphocyte proliferation and differentiation.
 Both Ikaros and Aiolos can participate in chromatin remodeling.
-Regulation of gene expression in B lymphocytes by Aiolos is complex as it appears to require the sequential formation of Ikaros homodimers, Ikaros/Aiolos heterodimers, and Aiolos homodimers.
+The regulation of gene expression in B lymphocytes by Aiolos is complex as it appears to require the sequential formation of Ikaros homodimers, Ikaros/Aiolos heterodimers, and Aiolos homodimers.
 At least six alternative transcripts encoding different isoforms have been described.

 Interactions

 IKZF3 has been shown to interact with BCL2-like 1 and HRAS.